andresgongora/dotfiles-manager/README.md

 ## How to

-Any file in **symlink** get renamed and symlinked to your users folder.
+Any file in **symlink** gets renamed and symlinked into your users folder.
 For example, `symlink/bashrc.symlink` gets linked to `~/.bashrc`.

-Also, any files in sobfolders
+Also, any files in sobfolders get symlinked to their dotfolder equivalent.
-get symlinked to they dotfolder equivalent.
 For example `symlink/config/locale.conf.symlink` gets symlinked to `~/.config/locale.conf` (note that only the first level of files or folders inside `symlink` get renamed with a dot (.) in front).

 You can even symlink folders. `symlink/mozilla.symlink/` gets linked to `~/.mozilla/`.